Back to Alabama

 What This Bill Does

-• Creates the Permanent Joint Legislative Committee on the Law Enforcement Medal of Honor and Meritorious Service Award.
+• Continues the Permanent Joint Legislative Committee on the Law Enforcement Medal of Honor and Meritorious Service Award under general statutory law instead of by joint resolution.

-• Requires the committee to annually award the Legislative Medal of Honor for Law Enforcement and the Legislative Meritorious Service Award.
+• Requires the committee to award two honors annually: the Legislative Medal of Honor for Law Enforcement and the Legislative Meritorious Service Award.

 Who It Names or Affects